A numerical scheme for stochastic differential equations with distributional drift: Main theoretical results

-Since the drift in the SDE for $X^N$ is Lipschitz in space and $1/2$-H\"older continuous in time we expect a standard strong convergence rate of $1/2$ for the Euler-Maruyama scheme.
+Taking supremum over $t\in[0,T]$ and recalling \eqref{eq:equivn-a} we conclude by incorporating the factor 2 into the constant $c$. \end{proof} Since the drift in the SDE for $X^N$ is Lipschitz in space and $1/2$-H\"older continuous in time we expect a standard strong convergence rate of $1/2$ for the Euler-Maruyama scheme.
 This is confirmed in the next proposition where, however, we are particularly interested in the dependence of the multiplicative constants on $N$.
 By controlling those constants, later on, we will establish an overall rate of convergence for the scheme as we let $(N,m)\to\infty$ at the same time. \begin{proposition} Let Assumption \ref{ass: main} hold and let $b^N\in \mathcal{C}^{\frac{1}{2}}([0,T];H^0_{\tilde q_0, q_0})$ for some fixed $N$.
 Then, as $m\to\infty$, we have

 with

 and $c,c'>0$ constants independent of $(N,m)$. \end{proposition} The proof of the proposition is given in Section \ref{sec:thm2}.